Molo-M/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project

- This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+ This project demonstrates a comprehensive data warehousing solution, involving the building of a data warehouse that will help data analysts with finding actionable insights in data.
+Designed as a portfolio project, it highlights industry best practices in data engineering.

 ---